bpfman/bpfman/docs/index.md

 bpfd seeks to solve the following problems:

 - To allow multiple XDP programs to share the same interface
-- To give administrators control over who can load programs and to allow them to define rules for ordering of networking eBPF programs
+- To give administrators control over who can load programs and to allow them to define rules for ordering of networking BPF programs
 - To allow programs to be loaded automatically at system launch time
-- To simplify the packaging and loading of eBPF-based infrastructure software (i.e Kubernetes CNI plugins)
+- To simplify the packaging and loading of BPF-based infrastructure software (i.e Kubernetes CNI plugins)

 ## How does it work?

-bpfd is built using [Aya](https://aya-rs.dev) an eBPF library written in Rust.
+bpfd is built using [Aya](https://aya-rs.dev) an BPF library written in Rust.
 It offers two ways of interaction:

 - `bpfctl`: a command line tool